microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 ![Web Service Basic Tab](images/webapp-create-underway.JPG)

 This screen will transition to .. **Your deployment was successful..**.
-There was no need to wait on this page, you could be doing something else on our portal and come back at a later time
+There is no need to wait on this page, you could be doing something else on our portal and come back at a later time.

 6. If everything was okay, you just successfully created a new 'App Service'.